-Carl A. Eisnaugle was sworn in as the city's eighth Chief of Police on Friday, April 20, 2001.
+Allen Potter was sworn in as the city's ninth Chief of Police on Monday, December 10, 2018.
 Pictures of all the former police chiefs and police stations are in the lobby of our current police station.

 Jackson's first police station was located on Main Street in a small building known as The Roundhouse, an historic structure that still stands today.
 The second police station was upstairs over the former Pearl Street fire station (condemned and demolished in the mid 1970's), now a parking lot next to National City Bank's drive-thru.
 The third station was on the main floor of the Memorial Building at 145 Broadway Street.
 This building still serves as City Hall and contains the offices of the Mayor, Safety and Service Director, Law Director, Treasurer, Auditor and other city offices.